Why visit Ireland? It’s a question I hear often, and one I answer here:

 No land is more enchanting than Ireland.
 Even if you’re beyond the age when you’re “supposed” to believe in faeries, the moment you step foot in Ireland a feeling of possibility washes over you.
 You just don’t know what could be at the top of those castle towers or at the end of the rainbow.

-While many make much of pub tours and guided bus travel, Ireland has much to offer families.
+While many make much of pub tours and guided bus travel, Ireland has so very much to offer families.
 From storybook castles to magnificent gardens, wide open spaces to the bustle of international cities, breathtaking natural scenery to man made megalithic structures, Ireland opens her arms and welcomes your family to explore her ancient sites, traverse her green fields and discover her treasures.

-With as often as I am asked “Why Ireland?”
+With as often as I am asked “Why visit Ireland?”
 I thought I would ask some of the Ireland bloggers I read on a daily basis.

 Felicity Hayes-McCoy is a professional writer working in print, broadcast and digital media.
 Born in Dublin, Ireland, she lives and works in a stone cottage in Corca Dhuibhne, Ireland’s Dingle peninsula, and in a inner-city, former factory building in London.